 Also presented in the 2013/14 Season will be a Christmas opera for family audiences by Julian Philips and directed by Natalie Abrahami; two new pieces inspired by the Faust legend, one by British electronic composer Matthew Herbert, and the other by composer Luke Bedford and playwright David Harrower; the first UK performances of renowned Italian composer Luca Francesconi’s Quartett (a new version directed by John Fulljames and co-produced with London Sinfonietta and Opéra de Rouen after the piece’s 2010 premiere at La Scala, Milan); and the first of an annual collaboration with Aldeburgh Music and Opera North to commission first operas from young composers.

 Mark-Anthony Turnage’s Anna Nicole will return to the Main Stage, followed by a new opera in the Linbury by Philip Glass, based on Franz Kafka’s The Trial.
-The opera is a co-commission with Music Theatre Wales and Houston Grand Opera.
+The opera is a co-commission with Music Theatre Wales, Theater Magdeburg and Scottish Opera.
 Also commissioned for the Linbury is a new chamber opera by German/Danish composer Søren Nils Eichberg and librettist Hannah Dübgen.
 The opera is a taut thriller, which asks us to question what we can really trust – which emotions are real and which are virtual.

 Future plans include a new opera for children by Mark-Anthony Turnage and directed by Katie Mitchell in the Linbury; an adaptation of Max Frisch’s play Count Oederland by Judith Weir and librettist Ben Power, a collaboration with Scottish Opera and Oper Frankfurt; a Main Stage commission with Deutsche Oper Berlin from German composer Georg Friedrich Haas based on John Fosse’s novel Morgon og Kveld (Morning and Evening) premiering at Covent Garden in November 2015; a new opera in Spring 2017 from Thomas Adès based on Buñuel’s film The Exterminating Angel with libretto by Tom Cairns, who also directs; another major Main Stage commission in Spring 2018; and an adaptation of Alice Through the Looking Glass by Unsuk Chin and librettist David Henry Hwang for the main stage in the 2018/19 Season.